KilianMYSPRO/gymFamily/walkthrough.md

 - **Optional Exercises**: Verified that the "Optional" toggle works in the Planner and the badge/skip button appear in the Tracker.
 - **Weight Tracking**: Verified that logging weight adds an entry to history and the chart renders correctly in Analytics.
 - **Weight UX**: Verified that recent entries are listed, can be deleted, and the success message is clearly visible.
-- **Modal Positioning**: Verified that modals (Info, Rest Timer, Summary) are now direct children of the root fragment, avoiding transform stacking contexts.
+- **Modal Positioning**: Verified that modals are now rendered via Portals, ensuring they stay fixed on the screen regardless of scrolling or parent animations.